Heard of it?

 Go with a sense of humor

-For the most part, we ran into some amazing people while here.
+We ran into some amazing people while here, for the most part.

 It will be busy, it will be hot and you will be tired.

-Go knowing this and you will fare better.
+Go knowing this and you will fare far better.

 There are so many people who will never be able to get here.